Foxton Beach

 Foxton Beach is a small settlement in the Horowhenua District of the Manawatū-Whanganui region of New Zealand's North Island.
-It is located on the South Taranaki Bight at the mouth of the Manawatu River, 35 kilometres southwest of Palmerston North, and six kilometres west of Foxton.
+It is located on the South Taranaki Bight at the mouth of the Manawatū River, 35 kilometres southwest of Palmerston North, and six kilometres west of Foxton.
 Foxton Beach has a permanent population of around 2000 people.
-The town is a popular holiday destination due mainly to its beach and the bird sanctuary at the Manawatu Estuary.
-Most of Foxton Beach is made up of holiday homes.
+The town is a popular holiday destination due mainly to its beach and the bird sanctuary at the Manawatū Estuary.

 History

 Te Wharangi was a large Māori settlement at the location and a riverside fishing station where canoes could be tied up.

 European settlement began in the 1840s, when it became a staging point for horsedrawn travel along the coast between Wellington and Whanganui.
 It later became a centre for export of flax and timber by steamer.